ameer424/postgresql-for-novices/README.md

 ### Linters and formatters

-For linting, you need the CI tools: `poetry install --with=ci`.
-The tools used are:
+For linting, the following tools are used:
 - `black` for formatting
 - `pylint` for linting
 - `mypy` for static type checking